 Building a concepts co-occurence network¶

 This Python notebook shows how to use the Dimensions Analytics API in order to extract concepts from publications and use them to generate a ‘topics map’ using co-occurence information.
-For more background on concepts, see also the Working with concepts in the Dimensions API tutorial.

 [5]: